sigasi/sigasi_insights/content/opinion/emacs/engineers-are-smart-enough-change-editors.md

 pride).

 In my series of [Sigasi vs. Emacs comparisons](/opinion/emacs/) I would like to leave it up to you for this week.
-Not because I don’t have any time to write a new post, but because I want to know what *you* think.
+Not because I don't have any time to write a new post, but because I want to know what *you* think.